-Shoveling is an awkward action that most of us perform fewer than five times a year.
-We’re low on practice, yet always determined to get it done as quickly as possible.
-Bad combo.
-So we attack the chore with harried, autopilot intensity.
+Shoveling snow is an awkward action that many of us perform only a handful of times a year, if at all.
+We’re low on practice, yet always determined to get it done as quickly as possible (a bad combination), so we attack the chore with harried, autopilot intensity.
 Get a pile going, pick up snow, fling it, repeat.
-But that rhythm generally comes at the cost of any devotion to good form.
+Unfortunately, that rhythm tends to arrive at the cost of any devotion to good form.

 I know what I should be doing, in theory.
 Assume a wider stance than usual, bend the knees a bit, engage the core, tilt the hips forward.
 It’s an athletic endeavor — just like yardwork — so I should be in an athletic position.
 But it’s also cold out there, I’ve got other stuff to do and the shovel keeps colliding with that uneven lip on the pavement.

-Now, when I walk around a gym, picking up weights and putting them back down, my mind tends to play sound bites from old trainers.
-I think about breath, patience, form.
-For instance: there’s a correct way to pick a weight up off the floor or rack.
+When I walk around the gym floor, picking up weights and putting them back down, my mind is always playing sound bites from old trainers.
+I think about breath, patience and form.
+For instance, there’s a correct way to pick a weight up off the floor or rack.
 The body’s natural inclination is to twist, sourcing momentum and power from the low back, but that only invites soreness.
 You should actually hinge at the hips, grab the weight, then use your legs to get set up before performing the move.

 It’s time we took the weight and risk associated with shoveling as seriously as we take the heavy stuff at the gym.
 A light load on a shovel is somewhere in the 10-pound range.
-But after a potentially heavy storm, some shovels can easily fill up with 25-50 pounds at a time.
+But after a potentially heavy storm, some shovels can easily fill up with 25 to 50 pounds at a time.

 If you aren’t careful out there and you strain something, it could take a while for the pain to go away.
 It’ll likely outlast the snowbank.
-Fortunately, there are failsafes for getting your back … back.
 After you put in a good session on the sidewalk, try out some essential stretches explicitly designed to mitigate irritation and prevent injury in the “shoveling muscles.”
-Below, we’ve assembled five of our favorites, with a description of how to perform each.
+Below, we’ve put together five of our favorites, with a description of how to perform each.

 The Kitchen Sink